dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 To transfer a domain to another registrar, the standard procedure requires you to:

-1. Unlock the domain at DNSimple
+1. Unlock the domain at DNSimple.
-2. Request a transfer code from DNSimple
+2. Request a transfer code from DNSimple.
-3. Start the transfer at the gaining registrar
+3. Start the transfer at the gaining registrar.
-4. Approve the transfer request
+4. Approve the transfer request.

 The first two steps are handled at DNSimple.
-The other steps are the responsibility of the gaining registrar, and we are unable to provide support for them.
+The other steps are the responsibility of the gaining registrar.
+We are unable to provide support for them.

 The _transfer code_ (also called _authorization code_, _auth code_, or _auth info_) is a code required to authorize the transfer of a domain name.
 The use of a transfer code is a common procedure for most TLDs, including all the gTLDs, such as `.COM`, `.NET`, and `.ORG`.